The Pillage of Rome (The Play)

 VIDERIC.

-What shall we do next, my king?
+What course shall we now take, my king?

 ALARIC.